Wind blade structural composite repair

-EFC owner Bert Groenewoud and Instructor Robert Otterspoor, have a lot of knowledge and hands-on experience in repair of Wind Turbine Blade such as; NDI, Damage assessment, report writing, repair and post-repair inspection, all gained during wind blade repair projects for Vestas in the Philippines.
+EFC owner Bert Groenewoud and Instructor Robert Otterspoor, have a lot of knowledge and hands-on experience in the repair of Wind Turbine Blade such as; NDI, Damage assessment, report writing, repair, and post-repair inspection, all gained during wind blade repair projects for Vestas in the Philippines.

 No previous experience in composite repair is required, but the EFC TECH 001, our Basic Composites course is recommended for basic knowledge, or an equivalent level of experience in composite materials and repair would benefit participants in this course.

 It is important that you have an adequate level of understanding and reading technical English for reading manuals, drawings, and instructions used during this course.

 We as EFC in this course do NOT practice Wind Turbine blade climbing techniques and a do not hand out a climbing certificate!